Instructions for Authors

 PHOTOGRAPH AND BIOGRAPHY

-Authors are requested to furnish a recent black and white glossy photograph and a brief biographical sketch for publication with the article.
+Authors are requested to furnish a recent photograph and a brief biographical sketch for publication with the article.
 The biographical information should be listed in the first footnote and be limited to the law firm or organization with which the author is associated, bar committee membership, etc., and the law school from which degree was received.